andrew/ultimate-awesome/README.md

 - [awesome-parametric-knowledge-in-llms](https://github.com/trae1oung/awesome-parametric-knowledge-in-llms) -  Must-read papers and blogs about parametric knowledge mechanism in LLMs.
 - [awesome-test-engineer](https://github.com/upgundecha/awesome-test-engineer) - Curated resources for learning the skills listed in Redgate Test Engineer Skill Map -
 - [awesome-material-components](https://github.com/webdenim/awesome-material-components) - A curated list of awesome projects related to Google's Material Design Components.
-- [awesome-body-language](https://github.com/wentaoL86/awesome-body-language) - This repo is used for recording and tracking some Multi-modal Body Language researchs，In this work, we present the first detailed survey on Multi-modal Body Language research.
-We survey the research in 2 directions: Recognition and Generation；and 4 parts: Cued Speech, Co-speech, Sign Language, Talking Head.
 - [awesome-web3](https://github.com/yosriady/awesome-web3) - A curated list of awesome Web3 tools, books, courses, and more.
 Launch and learn on web3 faster!.
 - [powered-by-azuracast](https://github.com/zcraber/powered-by-azuracast) - Curated list of awesome radio stations powered by AzuraCast.
 - [awesome-DevOpsSec](https://github.com/zer0-kr/awesome-DevOpsSec) - Archiving for DevOpsSec resources.